Feature

-European competitions reach the quarter-final stage this week and five of the seven Premier League teams that began continental campaigns are still standing.
+European competitions are at the quarter-final stage this week and five of the seven Premier League teams that began continental campaigns are still standing.

 Here is everything you need to know…